A summary of data about the Ruby ecosystem.

 Tuning the options cache

-MultiJSON memoizes the merged option hash for each load/dump call so identical
+MultiJSON memoizes the merged option hash for each parse/generate call so

-option hashes don't trigger repeated work.
-The cache is bounded — defaulting to 1000
+identical option hashes don't trigger repeated work.
+The cache is bounded —

-entries per direction — and applications that generate many distinct option hashes
+defaulting to 1000 entries per direction — and applications that generate many

 max_cache_size must be a positive integer; 0, negative values, and